onap/dcaegen2-collectors-ves/README.md

 ```
 java -jar crypt-password-<version>.jar password_to_crypt
 ```

+### Mechanism to validate Certificate Subject DN value
+When application is in certOnly or certBasicAuth mode then certificates are also validated by regexp in certSubjectMatcher.properties, only SubjectDn field in certificate description are checked.
+Default regexp value is .* means that we approve all SubjectDN values.

 ### Environment variables in Docker Container
 Most of the configuration of how VESCollector should be started and managed is done through environment variables.